Mai-Mai: Mai-Mai in Virunga National Park

 In May 2007, Mai-Mai killed two wildlife officers in Virunga National Park and threatened to kill mountain gorillas if the government retaliated.
 The Mai-Mai are also suspected of the killings of nine mountain gorillas, with the use of machetes, and automatic weapons.
 In an October 2012 incident, Mai-Mai killed two park staff and a soldier, while three soldiers were injured.
 From 1990 to 2018 some 170 Virunga Rangers have died in such attacks, according to the World Wildlife Foundation.

 Six Virunga Park Rangers were killed in an ambush and a seventh ranger was injured in the Central section of the reserve on 10 January 2021.
 Officials suspected the Mai-Mai to be behind the attacks.

+In June 2023, seven Virunga Park Rangers were killed by local Mai-Mai in the span of ten days.